 Peg — my postwar mom — was twenty-four when we moved to Whispering Chimneys in 1950.
 She was a piano major and music education graduate of Potsdam College in Potsdam, N.Y — which is where she met my dad.

-Before they married, she taught music at Garfield High School near Atlantic City, N.J.
-She even made the local paper for leading the children’s chorus at a statewide music association convention.
+Before they married, she taught music at the Atlantic City High School in New Jersey.
+She even made the local paper for leading the children’s chorus at the American Association of School Administrators convention.

 But after I was born, Mom took a hiatus from teaching that continued throughout our years on the farm.
 Which is not to say she wasn’t working.